chiefenne/Fusion_360_KINETIC-NC_Post-Processor/README.md

 As can be seen also the coolant off (M9) needed to be wrapped.
 Found this by testing.

+> [!NOTE]
-**NOTE:** A tool change requires the tool to be measured again.
+>  A tool change requires the tool to be measured again.
 For this I added the G79 command to the [M66](M66.txt) macro, which resides in the following folder on the PC:

     C:\ProgramData\KinetiC-NC\macros